Sheeves11/UnnamedFiefdomGame/README.md

 How to play:

-Your goal is to control as many fifedoms as you can manage without spreading your army too thin and leaving yourself open to attack!
+Your goal is to control as many fiefdoms as you can manage without spreading your army too thin and leaving yourself open to attack!
-Your home stronghold will never fall, but any conquered fifedoms can be taken by opposing players.
+Your home stronghold will never fall, but any conquered fiefdoms can be taken by opposing players.
 Make sure you can defend the territory you claim!

-Your Fifedom consists of soldiers and workers.
-The workers earn income and the soldiers both fight and defend your fifedoms.
+Your Fiefdom consists of soldiers and workers.
+The workers earn income and the soldiers both fight and defend your fiefdoms.
 Each worker produces 1 coin per hour.
 These coins will be used to purchace various upgrades and to recruit new fighters.

 ---------------------------------------------------------------------------------------------------------------